Reorder Clips and Improve Pacing

 6. Review version history if needed

-Open the Edits panel in the left sidebar.
-CURRENT EDIT shows the active version; PREVIOUS EDITS lists earlier AI-generated versions by date.
-If a reorder made things worse, switch back to a previous edit from this panel.
+Open the Edits panel.
+CURRENT EDIT is the live version; PREVIOUS EDITS lists earlier versions by date.
+If the reorder made things worse, switch back.

 If something blocks you